 Earlier incarnations of Microsoft Office mobile apps were called Pocket Office for handheld PCs in the late 90s and Office Hub for Windows Phone that Microsoft eventually discontinued.

-- Seamless integration with other Microsoft Office versions.
-As a user of Microsoft Office mobile apps, you can easily port your working files on Microsoft Office desktop version and Office 365, the two other versions of Microsoft Office.
-The sheer size of that ecosystem means that you can run your tasks, applications and projects virtually anywhere in the world with nothing but any capable mobile device and internet connection.
+Seamless integration with other Microsoft Office versions.
+As a user of Microsoft Office mobile apps, you can easily port your working files on the Microsoft Office desktop version and Office 365, the two other versions of Microsoft Office.
+The sheer size of such an ecosystem means that you can run your tasks, applications, and projects virtually anywhere in the world with nothing but any capable mobile device and internet connection.

-- Time-tested features.
-Coming from a champion veteran in the office productivity platform, Microsoft Office mobile apps bring to the mobile world those feature sets that it knows firsthand are what people need and use everyday, sparing them the need to migrate to a paid packages instead.
+Time-tested features.
+Coming from a champion veteran in the office productivity platform, Microsoft Office mobile apps bring to the mobile world feature sets that it knows firsthand is what people need and use every day, sparing them the need to migrate to paid packages instead.
 These features may not be as full-powered as the desktop versions, but you would hardly miss them for everyday tasks.

-- Familiar UI.
-If you have been a long-time Microsoft Office user and suddenly find yourself having to use a new application for the same functions, you know it sometimes means having to spend the first minutes trying to figure out how to get the same function among the new menu setup.
-There are no perfect matches, and this largely gets in the way of your attempt to be quickly productive in the application environment.
+Familiar UI.
+If you have been a long-time Microsoft Office user and suddenly find yourself having to use a new application for the same functions, it sometimes means having to spend the first minutes trying to figure out how to get the same function from the new menu setup.
+There are no perfect matches, and this mostly gets in the way of your attempt to be quickly productive in the application environment.

 3. Microsoft Office Professional 2016

-The gold standard, the most powerful office suite in the world bar none, used by over a billion people worldwide.
-The latest edition as of this writing, Microsoft Office Professional 2016, incorporates the smoothest collaboration features anywhere, using an extremely user-friendly minimalist interface design.
+The gold standard, the most powerful office suite in the world bar none, and used by over a billion people worldwide.
+Microsoft Office Professional 2016, incorporates the smoothest collaboration features anywhere, using an extremely user-friendly minimalist interface design.
 If you ever think of a feature set that an office productivity program should have, chances are that Microsoft Office probably has it.
-Sure you will rarely need all these features, but you know how glad you were to find that when you needed it, it simply happened to be there waiting for you to summon it.
+Sure you will rarely need all these features, but you’d be happy to find that when you need them, they’re there waiting for you to use.

-- Old power, new tricks.
-Microsoft has all your advanced productivity needs covered, from technically advanced word processor, spreadsheet, presentation and email program with equally advanced new ways of sharing data or information and collaborating through multiple tasks and projects.
+Old power, new tricks.
+Microsoft has all your advanced productivity needs covered, from a technically advanced word processor, spreadsheet, presentation, and email program with equally advanced new ways of sharing data or information and collaborating through multiple tasks and projects.

-- We edit.
-A straightforward Share button at the far right does not need elaborate explanation what it stands for: inviting collaborators to edit the same document at the same time, the file to be stored on any Microsoft cloud server.
+We edit.
+A straightforward Share button at the far right does not need an elaborate explanation of what it stands for: inviting collaborators to edit the same document at the same time, the file to be stored on any Microsoft cloud server.

 4. Google Docs

-Google Docs is Google’s online implementation of word processing program, enabling individual, institutional or corporate users to create or edit existing documents wholly in the cloud.
+Google Docs is Google’s online implementation of a word processing program, enabling individual, institutional, or corporate users to create or edit existing documents wholly in the cloud.
 For straightforward document needs, Google Docs easily provides the features required, while allowing users to download in multiple formats.

 5. Office 365

-- Lifetime license is not getting you there.
+Lifetime license is not getting you there.
 If you are a long-time user of licensed computer programs, you already know how fickle the term “lifetime” can be as it is used by vendors of those programs.
-Many of us have been there—think Windows XP, for example—and fortunately the Software-as-a-Service business model came along to correct long-running injustice and the rest is history.
+Many of us have been there—think Windows XP, for example.
+Fortunately, the Software-as-a-Service business model came along to correct long-running injustice, and the rest is history.

-Fifth on our top 20 office software solutions is a familiar brand.
-Apple’s counterpart to Microsoft Office is no friend to a power-user; instead, its suits the Zen temperament better: it knows it doesn’t have all the solutions, does not pretend to have them, and is quite at peace with itself and the world about it.
-In place of empowered ribbons and menus, iWork features cleaner interface for more tranquil working environment.
+Sixth on our top 20 office software solutions is a familiar brand.
+Apple’s answer to Microsoft Office is no friend to a power-user.
+Instead, it suits the Zen temperament better.
+It knows it doesn’t have all the solutions, does not pretend to have them, and is quite at peace with itself and the world about it.
+In place of empowered ribbons and menus, iWork features a cleaner interface for a more tranquil working environment.

-- Compatible with Microsoft Office.
-You can edit and save files in standard Microsoft Office formats, which eliminates problems collaborating with other people in your team, something that cannot be said with previous iterations of iWork.
+Compatible with Microsoft Office.
+You can edit and save files in standard Microsoft Office formats, which eliminates problems collaborating with other people in your team, something that cannot be said for previous iterations of iWork.

-- Clean interface.
-If you can get past the fact that iWork does not pack a heavy punch in terms of powerful features but just what average users typically need, then iWork could just be a great match for you.
-An intuitive, simple interface removes any need for drastic learning curve too.
+Clean interface.
+If you can get past the fact that iWork does not pack a heavy punch in terms of powerful features but just what average users typically need, then iWork could be an excellent match for you.
+An intuitive, simple interface removes any need for a drastic learning curve too.

-Descendant of the great free and open source dream, OpenOffice.org, LibreOffice packs such productivity tools as Writer, Calc, Impress, Draw and Base for their Microsoft Office equivalents Word, Excel, PowerPoint, Paint and Access, respectively.
-Another application, Math, allows creating and editing of mathematical formulae.
+The descendant of the great free and open-source dream, OpenOffice.org, LibreOffice packs productivity tools as Writer, Calc, Impress, Draw, and Base for Microsoft Office equivalents Word, Excel, PowerPoint, Paint, and Access, respectively.
+Another application, Math, allows for the creation and editing of mathematical formulae.

 Supporting multiple operating systems, LibreOffice claims 120 million unique downloading addresses from May 2011 to May 2015.

-- Powerful but absolutely free.
+Powerful but free.
 No license fee, no subscription fee, just as the long tradition of open source applications would have it.
-Built by some of the best names in the programming business, LibreOffice hardly disappoints those who chose the free way too.
+Built by some of the best names in the programming business, LibreOffice hardly disappoints those who choose free platforms.

-- Future-proofed.
-Microsoft Office could leave you in a tangle each time it releases a new version using new proprietary format.
-You could use LibreOffice, save files in OpenDocument Format, secure them in a time capsule and be pretty sure you could use them decades later.
+Future-proofed.
+Microsoft Office could leave you in a tangle each time it releases a new version using a new proprietary format.
+You could use LibreOffice, save files in OpenDocument Format, secure them in a time capsule, and be pretty sure you could use them decades later.

-- It can live with Linux.
+It can live with Linux.
 If you’re a fan of Linux or if your company uses only Linux, then Microsoft Office is not an option for you.
 LibreOffice, on the other hand, has no such issues with Linux.
-In fact, it thrives with Linux.
+In fact, it thrives on Linux.

 8. Apache OpenOffice